tungtose/sickle_ui/README.md

 > [!IMPORTANT]
 > Callbacks may be evaluated even if the final style they generate will be discarded entirely.
 This is because
-> The overrides are calculated per-attribute and not per-pseudo theme!
+> The overrides are calculated per-attribute and not per pseudo theme!

 ### Pseudo states

 `PseudoStates` is a `bevy` component with the sole purpose of holding `PseudoState` variants.
-This component is monitored by the [ComponentThemePlugin::<C>](#the-componentthemeplugin), see [What triggers theming?](#what-triggers-theming) for how it ties into it.
+This component is monitored by the [ComponentThemePlugin](#the-componentthemeplugin), see [What triggers theming?](#what-triggers-theming) for how it ties into it.

 `EntityCommands` extensions are provided with the trait